-It is important to note that 78 percent of the 179 complaints closed during the year 2005-that is, 139 complaints-came from individuals incarcerated in state correctional facilities.
-These complainants generally alleged that they were unhappy with the rulings and decisions made by judges that led to their placement in these facilities.
+It is important to note that 70 percent of the 211 complaints received and processed to completion during 2007-i.e., 148 complaints-came from individuals incarcerated in state correctional facilities.
+These complainants generally alleged that they were unhappy with the rulings and decisions made by judges that led to their placement in those facilities.

-In actuality, during 2005, the number of substantive complaints meriting Commission review and action was comparable to that of the year 2004.
-As explained in greater detail below, this comparability in Commission action can be attributed in part to an intensive judicial ethics training and advising program for all judges continued by the Commission during 2005.
-It also reflects the Commission's proactive role in educating the general public on the role and responsibility of the Commission in addressing concerns about the conduct of Colorado's judges.
+During 2007, the number of substantive complaints meriting

+Commission review and action was less than that of 2006.
+As explained in greater detail below, this reduction in Commission action can be attributed in part to an intensive judicial ethics training and advising program for all judges continued by the Commission during 2007.
+It also reflects the Commission's proactive effort in educating the general public on the role and responsibility of the Commission in addressing concerns about the conduct of Colorado's judges.

-As noted, at the close of 2005, the Commission had processed to completion 179 cases during the year.
-In 2005, three (3) private corrective actions were taken against judges and one (1) judge retired while complaints were pending against that judge.
+At the close of 2007, the Commission processed to completion 211 cases.
+In 2007, one (1) private corrective action was taken against a judge; and one (1) judge was retired for a medical disability.

-2005 Case Attributes
+V. 2007 Case Attributes

-Type of Judge
+A. Type of Judge

-Of the 179 cases disposed of during 2005, complaints filed involved 156 of the 325 judges, at all levels of the Colorado state judicial system.
-In other words, some judges had more than one (1) complaint filed against them during the course of 2005.

-These 325 judges include: 138 district court judges; 101 county court judges; 63 senior and appointed judges; and, 23 appellate court judges.
+Of the 211 cases closed during 2007, complaints filed involved 198 of the 350 judges, at all levels of the Colorado state judicial system.
+In other words, some judges had more than one (1) complaint filed against them during the course of 2007.
+These 350 judges include: 138 district court judges; 101 county court judges; 88 senior and appointed judges; and 23 appellate court judges.

-As indicated in Table 1, approximately 83 percent of all complaints filed were against district court judges.
-Ten (10) percent of all complaints filed were against full-time county court judges.
+As indicated in Table 1, 86 percent of all complaints filed were against district court judges.
+Seven (7) percent of all complaints filed were against full-time county court judges, and seven (7) percent of all complaints filed were against appellate judges.

-Table 1 Type of Judge Named in Complaint (2005)
+Table 1 Type of Judge Named in Complaint (2007)

 Type of Judge Number Percentage

-District Court Judge 150 84%
+District Court Judge 183 86%

-County Court Judge (full-time) 17 10
+County Court Judge (full-time) 14 7

-County Court Judge (part-time) 4 2
+County Court Judge (part-time) 0 0

-Senior Judge 2 1
+Senior Judge 0 0

-Appellate Judge 6 3
+Appellate Judge 14 7

 Juvenile Judge 0 0

-TOTAL 179 100%
+TOTAL 211 100%

-Case Type
+B. Case Type

-In 2005, types of cases giving rise to complaints were weighted toward criminal matters.
-As indicated in Table 2, 79 percent of all complaints filed involved criminal proceedings.
+In 2007, types of cases giving rise to complaints were weighted toward criminal matters.
+As indicated in Table 2,74 percent of all complaints filed involved criminal proceedings.

-Table 2 Type of Case Giving Rise to Complaint (2005)
+Table 2 Type of Case Giving Rise to Complaint (2007)

 Type of Case Number Percentage

-Civil 15 8%
+Civil 38 18%

-Criminal 141 79
+Criminal 155 74

-Domestic Relations 18 10
+Domestic Relations 16 7

-Juvenile 1 1
+Juvenile 0 0

-Off-the-Bench Cond (includes disability 0 0
+Off-the-Bench Conduct (includes disability) 2 1

 Small Claims 0 0

-Probate 4 2
+Probate 0 0

-TOTAL 179 100%
+TOTAL 211 100%

-Subject Matter of Complaints
+C. Subject Matter of Complaints

-During 2005, the subject matter of complaints dealt primarily with complainants' dissatisfaction with the judges' legal rulings in their court cases.
-As Table 3 indicates, a total of 173 of all complaints filed, or 96 percent, came from individuals who expressed dissatisfaction with the judges' legal rulings.
+During 2007, the subject matter of complaints dealt primarily with complainants' dissatisfaction with the judges' legal rulings in their court cases.
+As Table 3 indicates, a total of 209, or 98 percent of all complaints filed, came from individuals who expressed dissatisfaction with the judges' legal rulings.
 As explained above, the Commission is not an appellate court and does not have the authority to review the substantive legal or factual issues involved in judges' rulings.
 Therefore, these cases were dismissed.

-Table 3Subject Matter of Complaint (2005)
+Table 3 Subject Matter of Complaint (2007)

 Subject Matter Number Percentage

-Dissatisfaction with Ruling 173 96%
+Dissatisfaction With Ruling 209 98%

-Administrative/ 0 0
+Administrative/Procedural Concern 0 0

-Procedural Concern

 Partiality or Favoritism 0 0

-Injudicious Courtroom 4 2
+Injudicious Courtroom Demeanor 1 1

-Demeanor

-Delay in Decision-Making 1 1
+Delay in Decision-making 0 0

-Personal Misconduct, 1 1
+Personal Misconduct, on or 0 .
+0

-On or Off the Bench
+off the Bench

-$Racial, Ethnic, or\ Gender\ Bias$ 0 0
+Racial, Ethnic, or Gender Bias 0 0

-Physical or Mental Disability 0 0 TOTAL 179 100%
+Physical or Mental Disability 1 1

+TOTAL 211 100%

-Type of Complainant
+D. Type of Complainant